DonutWare/Fladder/INSTALL.md

 Copy the contents of the [docker-compose.yml](https://raw.githubusercontent.com/DonutWare/Fladder/refs/heads/develop/docker-compose.yml) file and save it to your server.

+> [!TIP]
+> We recommend setting the `BASE_URL` environment variable to your Jellyfin URL.
+This skips the login URL step in the web UI.

+> [!NOTE]
+> If you prefer the rootless version, change the image in the file to: `ghcr.io/donutware/fladder-rootless:latest`

 Run `docker-compose up -d` to start the container.
 It will be available on `http://<server-ip>`.

-> [!TIP]
-> We recommend changing the `BASE_URL` environment variable to the URL you use to access Jellyfin, as this will skip entering it when you load the web UI.

 ## Web